JakeVestal/InteractiveTradeR/README.md

 You may also choose to install [IBGateway](https://www1.interactivebrokers.com/en/index.php?f=16457) (IBG).
-IB Gateway will not work with the free demo, provided by Interactive Brokers, but for paper and trading accounts it provides all of the functionality of Trader Workstation without the charting and graphical user interface.
+IB Gateway will not work with the free demo provided by Interactive Brokers, but for paper and trading accounts it provides all of the functionality of Trader Workstation without the charting and graphical user interface.